Welcome back to another installment of our Prelaunch diary! (Psst – missed Week 1? Check out our overview post here.)

-By simply truncating the window in which you ship, you can change a new subscriber’s enitre experience with your product, thereby increasing their likelihood to renew and your overall month 1 retention.
+By simply truncating the window in which you ship, you can change a new subscriber’s entire experience with your product, thereby increasing their likelihood to renew and your overall Month 1 retention.

-To put this into perspective, imagine the subscriber happiness of a person who receives their box after 15 days vs 60 days (and yes, it’s possible to receive a box after 60 days and it still be “on time”; no, we don’t recommend it).
+To put this into perspective, imagine the happiness of a subscriber who receives their box after 15 days vs 60 days (yes, it’s possible to receive a box after 60 days and it still be “on time”; no, we don’t recommend it).

 Our Recommended Shipping Methods